Teal Leadership - People Development Magazine

 Rotating responsibilities

-As already mentioned, a key to a more resilient and long-lived organization is the concept of rotating leadership responsibilities.
+As already mentioned, a key to a more resilient and long-lived organisation is the concept of rotating leadership responsibilities.

 These rotating responsibilities are best described by the metaphor of a jazz band.
-Each musician is a master in their way.
+Each musician is a master in their own way.
 During a performance, each player gets a chance to shine.
-A good jazz band carefully listens and responds to the other players in an improv style.
+A good jazz band carefully listens and responds to the other players in an improvisational style.

-The terminology for these roles is inspired by a rally race.
-The driver is the person steering the wheel while the navigator is the one with the map.
-In a professional environment, the driver does the work obeying the instructions from the navigator, who is the one responsible for making the decisions and initiating the advice process.
+A rally race inspires the terminology for these roles.
+The driver is the person steering the wheel, while the navigator is the one with the map.
+In a professional environment, the driver follows the instructions from the navigator, who is responsible for making the decisions and initiating the advice process.

 The rest of the team are more general contributors.
-They might point out whenever something is overlooked, do research in the background, or offer suggestions.
-When there are different opinions, the navigator is the one to make the final call.
-If someone strongly disagrees with a decision made by a navigator, they accept the outcome but can question and reverse it when it is their chance to be the navigator.
+They might point out when something is overlooked, conduct background research, or offer suggestions.
+When there are different opinions, the navigator makes the final call.
+If someone strongly disagrees with a decision made by a navigator, they accept the outcome but can question and reverse it when they are the navigator.

-This leads me to the next key characteristic required for successfully leading in a teal way, namely the importance of consent.
+This leads me to the following key characteristic required for successfully leading in a teal way, namely, the importance of consent.

 Consent

 Consent is a foundational prerequisite for respect.
 Having consent ultimately aims to find a win-win solution.
-It doesn’t mean that everyone has to fully agree with a solution, it rather means there is no strong objection to a proposed solution.
+It doesn’t mean that everyone has to agree with a solution fully; instead, it means there is no strong objection to a proposed solution.

 Where an ‘orange’ leader has veto power to overrule a decision, a ‘teal’ leader aims for consent.
 With everyone equally important, although valued for different skills and capabilities, a teal leader’s primary tool for power is their ability to reach consent before acting.
 A teal leader never bulldozes, unless perhaps in the event of a natural disaster or other crisis requiring immediate action without time for consent.